WavefrontEngUB/phase-retriever/README.md

     It can take a while to build the wxPython wheel.

     If some error is triggered during the installation, please check the Troubleshooting section below.

-* Finally, to run the program, use:
+* Finally, to run the program, just launch:

     ```
     python -m phase_retriever